 3. Some websites block VPNs

-Similar to streaming services blocking VPNs, other websites may also block VPN usage, too.
+Similar to streaming services blocking VPNs, other websites may also block VPN usage by blacklisting static IP addresses.
 In many cases, a website may block a VPN to help protect itself and its users from spam or cybercriminals.
 Websites may also restrict VPN usage to protect revenue from advertisers.

 4. VPNs can slow down your internet speeds

-One reason why you may not want to use a VPN is because it could slow down your internet connection speed significantly.
-There are several factors that affect your internet speeds when using a VPN, including the fact that a VPN encrypts your data and routes it through different servers, which slows down the process.
-This means VPNs slow down your internet speeds as a tradeoff for encrypting your data.
+One reason you may not want to use a VPN is that it could significantly slow down your internet connection speed.
+Several factors affect your internet speeds when using a VPN, including the fact that a VPN encrypts your data and routes it through different servers, which can slow down the process.
+This means VPNs may slow down your internet speeds as a tradeoff for encrypting your data.

 Your internet speed can also be affected based on the VPN server you’re using and the VPN protocol used.

-Some VPNs affect your connection speed more than others.
-When we test and review a VPN, we look to see how our internet speeds are affected when connecting to servers all around the world.
+Some VPNs have a greater impact on your connection speed than others.
+When we test and review a VPN, we examine how our internet speeds are affected when connecting to servers located worldwide.
 If you’re worried about your internet speeds slowing down, you can find one of the fastest VPNs.
+During our in-house testing, NordVPN has consistently increased our internet speeds, so not all VPN providers yield the same results.

 5. VPNs use extra data